samuelroland/prjs/README.md

 - [x] Properly quit TUI (quit vitest, clean temp files, ...)
 - [x] Show home page like Vim ? -> include ascii art, TUI version, basic shortcuts like help + tagline ...
 - [x] Show real version number in Home page
-- [ ] Fix shortcuts matching issues with shift and ?
-- [ ] Automatic reload of files and exos when vitest runs
+- [x] Automatic reload of files and exos when vitest runs
 - [x] Show a list of files and exos from Vitest
 - [x] Should we rename page namings ?
 - [ ] Translate above text in English
-- [ ] Support running exos in both TS and JS files
 - [ ] Support showing typescript compiler errors ?
 - [ ] Refactor colors assignation with some constants in utils.ts
-- [ ] Refactor and enhance the store
+- [x] Refactor and enhance the store
-- [ ] Refactor the "abstracted" list structure in store ??
+- [x] Refactor the "abstracted" list structure in store ??
 - [ ] Document how to easily write and tests exos and how to publish solutions
 - [ ] Support only expectation callback in exo() helper without anything else

-## How to use
+## How to create exos

-TODO
+1. Look at https://github.com/samuelroland/WEB-training/blob/main/arrays/arrays.test.js as an example
+1. You need to copy paste this helper in your repository https://github.com/samuelroland/WEB-training/blob/main/helper.ts
+1. and then you'll be able to import the `exo()` function that let's you declare exo declaratively and with some metadata

 ## Development documentation